my lanai upgrade

 Marking the ceiling with a chalk line

-After our lines were drawn, we held up one of the 12-foot boards and marked where the chalk lines were (I was not able to lift the long boards by myself due to the length).
+After we drew the lines, we held up one of the 12-foot boards and marked where the chalk lines were (I could not lift the long boards by myself due to the length).

 PVC-boards-lanai-ceiling-grid